 Kontakt.io IoT devices, including beacons, tags, badges, room sensors, and gateways, are equipped with Bluetooth® Low Energy (LE) technology, version 4.0 or 5.0, that uses adaptive frequency hopping (AFH).

 The AFH capability was designed by Bluetooth SIG to reduce interference between wireless technologies sharing the 2.4 GHz spectrum.
 Bluetooth LE interference with 2.4 GHz WiFi spectrum had been a challenge during the early stages of Bluetooth existence and has been addressed since version 1.2.

-An example of perfect synergy and coexistence between modern Bluetooth LE and WiFi technology is the Kontakt.io integration with Cisco Spaces (formerly Cisco DNA Spaces).
-Kontakt.io IoT BLE device data is broadcasted and received by Cisco Access Points that are the gateways for integrated IoT devices.
-These two wireless technologies coexist with thousands of WiFi Access Points and IoT BLE devices.
+An example of perfect synergy and coexistence between modern Bluetooth LE and Wi-Fi technology is the Kontakt.io integration with Cisco Spaces.
+Kontakt.io device BLE data is broadcasted and received by Cisco Access Points that are the gateways for integrated IoT BLE devices.
+These two wireless technologies coexist with thousands of Wi-Fi Access Points and IoT BLE devices.
 To learn more, visit Cisco Spaces.

 The following Bluetooth SIG publications also provide additional insight and details of how these two technologies can coexist.

 If you would like to learn more from our team of experts, please get in touch with our sales team to discuss your project or submit a request to our support team.